garrandall/popular-music-data/tracks/when-i-need-you-leo-sayer.md

 Is only a heartbeat away

 Oh I need you darling
-Oh i want you darling
+Oh I want you darling